Archives

 FMC Approves $2M Settlement Agreement with Hapag Lloyd

 The Federal Maritime Commission approved a settle agreement reached between its Bureau of Enforcement (BoE) and Hapag-Lloyd AG on June 8 whereby the ocean carrier will pay a $2 million civil penalty to address alleged violations related to their detention and demurrage practices.
-“To restore full confidence in our ocean freight system, vigorous enforcement of FMC rules is necessary.
-Specifically, we must ensure powerful ocean carriers obey the Shipping Act when dealing ... [+]
+“To restore full confidence in our ocean freight system, ... [+]

 OCEAN Alliance Becomes Effective